 3.4.1 Limits of detection and quantification

-The limits of detection (LOD) and quantification (LOQ) were determined using the IUPAC definition [29], presented in the equation:
+The limits of detection (LOD) and quantification (LOQ) were determined using the IUPAC definitions [29], presented in the equation:

 xL=xbl+k∙sdbl

 where XL is the lowest intensity which can be measured with reasonable certainty of detection or quantification, xbl is the average intensity of 10 blank measurements, k is a factor (3 for LOD, 10 for LOQ) and sdbl is the standard deviation of the 10 blank measurements.

-While the LODusing EDXRF improves with analysis time, one of the goals of this method was short measurement time.
-Long exposure of samples to the X-ray beam may also heat up the sample and increases the odds of interference from bubbles formation.
-It was therefore decided to use a measurement time of four minutes for the method.
+While the LOD with EDXRF improved with a longer measurement time, one of the goals for this method was a short measurement time.
+Long exposure of samples to the X-ray beam may also heat up the sample and increase the risk of interference from bubble formation.
+It was therefore decided to use a measurement time of four minutes.

-The intensity was converted to concentration using a calibration curve, and the LOD value of 4 mg L-1, and LOQ value of 15 mg L-1 were derived.
-While many beverages contain tin concentrations below these values, they are very suitable to examine whether tin content is within the allowed limits.
+The intensity was converted to concentration using a calibration curve, and an LOD of 4 mg L-1 and an LOQ of 15 mg L-1 were derived.
+Although many beverages contain tin concentrations below these values, the permitted limits are much higher, hence the method’s LOD and LOQ are highly suitable for determining whether tin content is within said limits.

 3.4.2.
 Precision

 The precision and accuracy of the method were examined for two tin concentrations.
 Each sample, containing 50 or 150 mg L-1 of tin, was prepared separately from the calibration standards and measured 10 times.
-The precision of the method was determined using the coefficient of variation of the 10 measurements, giving a value of 3.89% and 1.49% for the 50 and 150 mg L-1 samples, respectively.
+The precision of the method was determined using the coefficient of variation of the 10 measurements, giving values of 3.89% and 1.49% for the 50 and 150 mg L-1 samples respectively.

 3.4.3.
 Interference

 As mentioned previously, elements in the sample matrix can affect tin measurement.
-Solutions containing 50 mg L-1 of tin, along with 100 mg L-1 of various potentially interfering ions, were measured using our method and results are presented in Table 1.
-The 16 interfering ions examined include elements with emission energy similar to tin (Sb, Cd, Ag), higher than tin (Pb, Ba) and elements likely to found in beverages (Al, Ca, K, Mg).
-Out Of all the interfering ions examined, a noticeable effect was only observed in a solution containing 100 mg L-1 of silver. an overlap between the Ag(Kβ) and Sn(Kα) emissions (24.94 and 25.27 keV, respectively) leads to an increase in intensity at the Sn(Kα) emission energy.
-The overlap had only a slight effect when 50 mg L-1 Ag was present.
-However, since the presence of silver is not expected at all in beverages, this interference presents no real limitation on the method.
+Solutions containing 50 mg L-1 of tin and 100 mg L-1 of various potentially interfering ions were measured using our method: the results are presented in Table 1.
+The 16 interfering ions included elements with emission energies similar to tin (Sb, Cd, Ag) and higher than tin (Pb, Ba) as well as elements likely to be found in beverages (Al, Ca, K, Mg).
+Of all the interfering ions examined, a noticeable effect was only observed in a solution containing 100 mg L-1 of silver, in which an overlap between the Ag(Kβ) and Sn(Kα) emissions (24.94 and 25.27 keV respectively) led to an increased Sn(Kα) emission energy intensity.
+This overlap had only a slight effect with 50 mg L-1 Ag.
+In any case, as silver is very unlikely to be present in beverages, this interference is not a real limitation.

 3.5.
-Application of method
+Application of the method